rockdaboot/wget2/docs/wget2_manual.md

   corresponds to the restricted character.
 This option may also be used to force all alphabetical cases to be either lower- or uppercase.

-  By default, Wget escapes the characters that are not valid or safe as part of file names on your operating system, as well as control characters that are typically unprintable.
+  By default, Wget2 escapes the characters that are not valid or safe as part of file names on your operating system, as well as control characters that are typically unprintable.
 This option is useful for changing these defaults, perhaps because you are downloading to a non-native partition, or because you want to disable escaping of the control characters, or you want to further restrict characters to only those in the ASCII range of values.